tapfortap/AdobeAir/README.md

   .
   .

-// show another interstital add (Note that we do not need to call
+// show another interstital ad (Note that we do not need to call
 // prepareInterstitial() again)
 tft.showInterstital();
 ```